learning-zone/java-basics/README.md

 #### Q. What is a Functional Interface?
 What is SAM Interface?
 #### Q. When do we go for Java 8 Stream API?
 Why do we need to use Java 8 Stream API in our projects?
 #### Q. Explain Differences between Collection API and Stream API?
-#### Q. What is Spliterator in Java SE 8?Differences between Iterator and Spliterator in Java SE 8?
+#### Q. What is Spliterator in Java SE 8?
+Differences between Iterator and Spliterator in Java SE 8?
 #### Q. What is Optional in Java 8?
 What is the use of Optional?Advantages of Java 8 Optional?
 #### Q. What is Type Inference?
 Is Type Inference available in older versions like Java 7 and Before 7 or it is available only in Java SE 8?
 #### Q. Differences between External Iteration and Internal Iteration?